papr8ka/-lwjgl-basics-wiki/Display.md

 We need to set up a few things in order for OpenGL to work correctly.
 Note that we are using static imports; when developing we can static import with the wildcard symbol `*` for convenience.

 Firstly, it's important to set up our OpenGL viewport to match the display size.
-This needs to be re
+We will also call this whenever the display is resized:
 ```java
 glViewport(0, 0, Display.getWidth(), Display.getHeight());
 ```